socialpaymentsbv/heroku-buildpack-elixir/README.md

 #### Using Heroku CI

 This buildpack supports Heroku CI.

-To enable viewing test runs on Heroku, add [tapex](https://github.com/joshwlewis/tapex) to your project.
+* To enable viewing test runs on Heroku, add [tapex](https://github.com/joshwlewis/tapex) to your project.
+* To detect compilation warnings use the `hook_compile` configuration option set to `mix compile --force --warnings-as-errors`.

 ## Configuration